Two children killed while using a crosswalk in Westlake Village

 A wrongful death in an auto accident (vehicular manslaughter) is one of the most devastating things for a family to go through.
 A wrongful death is a fatality caused by someone’s negligence and failure to use reasonable care.
 In this case, the driver is suspected to be Driving Under the Influence (DUI), which is an example of a negligent act.
 Speeding could have also been a factor, failing to stop in time for the crosswalk.
 The two children were also using a legal crosswalk to cross the road with their family.
 Failure to yield and stop at the crosswalk, and checking for pedestrians is a contributing negligent factor here as well.

-In this situation, the family may be entitled to compensation for the two wrongful deaths and vehicular manslaughter under California Law.
+In this situation, an experienced car accident attorney may be able to help the family recover compensation for the two wrongful deaths and vehicular manslaughter under California Law.

 Below are two sections, one on “Vehicular Manslaughter” and the other on “Wrongful Death”.

 Vehicular Manslaughter – California Penal Code 192